elugens/hello-javascript/docs/general-javascript-questions/code-quality/debugging-javascript-in-chrome-browser.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The file navigator pane can be opened by clicking on the sources tab at the top of the developer tools.
+  <div><strong>Interview Response:</strong> The file navigator pane opens by clicking on the sources tab at the top of the developer tools.
 Once you click on the tab, you can click on the toggler button and view the file navigator pane.
 </div>
   </div>
 </details>